dmidem/near-handshake/README.md

 ## Compiling and running the handshake tool

-1. Assuming that NEAR blockchain validator node is running (see this doc above), open a new terminal window and change the current directory to the root of the handshake tool repository.
+1. Open a new terminal window and change the current directory to the root of the handshake tool repository.

 2. Build the handshake tool: